 yourself taking a second or third loan to pay the first one.

 You can choose a credit card with the same interest rate for both cash

 advances and purchases if you’re planning to use the cash advances features

 Both cash advances and payday loans are essential ways of overcoming your emergencies.
 A cash advance is a loan you receive from your credit card issuer.
 Its interest is higher than the fees you pay when you make purchases.

-On the other hand, payday loans are the cash you receive from a lender in anticipation of your wages.
+On the other hand, payday loans are the cash you receive from a lender in anticipation of your wages and there are many high acceptance payday loans direct lenders online to choose from.
 Both loans are short-term and unsecured to settle an emergency.
 However, it would help if you made the right financial decision when selecting either of the two options.